aukilabs/posemesh/core/domain-http/README.md

 # Domain HTTP client

 `posemesh-domain-http` provides authentication and Domain data operations for Rust, JavaScript/WASM, and Python.
-The Posemesh worker host uses it to implement its task-scoped storage ports.
+The Posemesh worker host now uses the Auki SDK for its task storage ports.
 Runner authors normally use `TaskCtx.input` and `TaskCtx.output`; see the
 [runner reference](https://github.com/aukilabs/posemesh/blob/main/docs/reference/runner.md).